How to Learn a New Domain in 30 Days - Adaptive US

-I had a very Interesting experience in my Business Analysts consulting career.
+I had a very interesting experience in my Business Analyst consulting career.
 About 7 years back, I was conducting a public workshop on business analysis.
 2 managers from a large multinational corporation attended the BA workshop.
 After about a week, one of the managers reverted back to me asking me if I could help them in building up their business analysis practice and competency.

 It was a very specific domain, Colors, and I had no clue about it.
 When I indicated the same to the manager of the group, he said anyway it's extremely hard for them to find a business analyst in color domain.
 He asked me if I could learn the domain in a few weeks’ time.
 I agreed to the proposal as it was a test of my learning capabilities as well.